ajdoc/ajd-validation/docs/advance_usage/scenarios.md

 ```

 ## Using alternative syntax in Group Sequence
-**Note: Currently using Group Sequence in alternative syntax does not work well.
-Per field sub rule group sequence is not working well please refer to example 4.
+**Note: Currently using Group Sequence in alternative syntax kinda works but there might be a scenario where the desired result won't be correct.
 So it is recommended to use the normal/basic syntax for group sequencing.**

 ```php
 use AJD_validation\AJD_validation;